sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 	(venv) $ echo  "release: python manage.py migrate" > Procfile
 	(venv) $ echo "web: gunicorn register.wsgi:application --log-file -" >> Procfile

-The first line is not required but adds migrate as extra step during deployment, useful.
+The first line is not required but adds migration as extra step to each Heroku build, useful.

 And finally let Heroku know what dependencies we need: